swanlizard/a72/README.md

 - Built-in disassembler.
 - Basic listing functionality.

-> &dagger; That is you can have 15 layers of files including other files.
+> &dagger; Every layer requires 64 bytes.
+YOU DO THE MATH!!
 The amount of *INCLUDE*s **per** layer is limited only by your disk space.

 > &ddagger; Caveat: due to how *EQU*s are handled, if they reference any named offsets (i.e. symbols), such *EQU*s **must** be either A) **before** all code in which they are used, or B) **after** the symbols they reference.
 To make *EQU*s fully forward- and backward-referencing would require instituting two (2) runs of pass 1 for a total of three (3) passes.
 It is trivial to alter the code to do this but I felt it wasted too much time.
 In any event, this is a non-issue unless you have an inordinate fondness for spaghetti.